Rejštejn: Sights

 The main landmark of Rejštejn is the Church of Saint Bartholomew.
 It is originally a late Gothic church from the turn of the 14th and 15th centuries, rebuilt in the Baroque style in the 18th century.

-A technical monument is the Čeňkova Pila hydroelectric power plant, which dates from 1912.
+A technical monument is the hydroelectric power plant Čeňkova Pila, which dates from 1912.
 Inside there is the original technical equipment and it is still in use today.